Dutchman ends ‘world’s longest electric car trip’ in Australia | Malay Mail

-SYDNEY, April 7 — A Dutchman completed an epic 95,000km journey by electric car in Sydney today in a bid to prove the viability of such vehicles in tackling climate change.
+SYDNEY, April 7 — A Dutchman completed an epic 95,000 kilometre journey by electric car in Sydney today in a bid to prove the viability of such vehicles in tackling climate change.

 Wiebe Wakker drove his retrofitted station wagon nicknamed “The Blue Bandit” across 33 countries in what he said was the world’s longest-ever journey by electric car.